Best Recording Studio Microphones Of 2017 | Buying Guide

 While having all of this technology readily available is wonderful overall, it can be debilitating and overwhelming at times.
 We have a constant barrage of choices, which makes it difficult to know which microphone is the right one for your purposes.
 If you already know what you’re planning on using the microphone for, you can easily narrow down the list by eliminating mics that won’t work.
 This will still leave you with a surprisingly long list of options, however.
 We’ve compiled a list of the top ten best recording microphones in 2016 to help sift through the countless options.

-Best Studio Recording Microphones of 2017
+Best Studio Recording Microphones Of 2017

 Choosing a recording microphone is an important decision, especially if you’re planning on purchasing an expensive one.
 You want a product that will deliver on what it promises and that can handle the jobs you need it to perform.
 We’ve combed through the available options, taking into count the customer reviews to help you find the right mic for you.
 These are the five best recording microphones currently available.

-1. QIBOX BM-800 Pro - Best Recording Microphone of 2017
+1. QIBOX BM-800 Pro - Best Recording Microphone Of 2017

 The QIBOX BM-800 Pro Studio Broadcasting and Recording Microphone is a large diaphragm condenser microphone, which gives it a warm, smooth sound.
 The microphone has a flat frequency response ranging from twenty to sixteen thousand hertz, which helps maintain the integrity of the sound.
-It also has a sensitivity of -38 decibels, so it is great at picking up quiet or distant sounds when necessary.
+It also has a sensitivity of -38 dBv, so it is great at picking up quiet or distant sounds when necessary.

 This studio microphone has a neodymium magnet, which allows for a high sensitivity and less self-noise that causes interference.
 It is great for radio broadcasting and voice-overs.
 It can be plugged directly into your computer’s audio jack and doesn’t require any additional software for use.
 It does require phantom power, however.